kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

 This package provides **SAML 2.0 authentication** for [Firefly III](https://www.firefly-iii.org/) using the [`scaler-tech/laravel-saml2`](https://github.com/scaler-tech/laravel-saml2) package.
 It replaces the default `RemoteUserGuard` with a SAML‑aware guard that allows you to use external Identity Providers (including Authentik, Keycloak, SimpleSAMLphp, Azure AD, etc.) for passwordless authentication, passkeys, MFA, and any other auth methods your IdP supports.

+This solution doesn't require modifying Firefly III core — it's a drop-in replacement that uses the existing authentication architecture.

 > **Tested with** – [SimpleSAMLphp](https://github.com/simplesamlphp/simplesamlphp) as the Identity Provider.

 ---